marcelduin/Micrio.Blogpost.wasm-v3/README.md

 **WebAssembly is running synchronously to JavaScript!**

-Having worked with WebWorkers before, I honestly thought that WebAssembly would run inside its own CPU thread, and that any function calls would require be `async`.
+Having worked with WebWorkers before, I honestly thought that WebAssembly would run inside its own CPU thread, and that any function calls would be `async`.
 Nope, the WASM-functions you call will have their return value available immediately!

 *This is, like, powerful stuff*!